MatthewBoshears/nosauceguyreviews/index.md

 Greetings.
 I'm No Sauce Guy.
 I prefer my food *without* sauce.
 I will have reviews from Sauce Guy 1 & 2 (names WIP) alongside my own.
 <br>
 Together, you should be able to get a reasonable opinion.
 I review things based on my personal opinions and tastes.
 I'm a vinegar-based barbeque enthusiast and lover of food, generally.
+My favorite meat is Duck - to give you an idea.
+I think food should taste good *without* sauces.
+If it isn't good without a sauce, the sauce is a crutch.
+Many of my friends think food is just a vessel for sauces.
+Thus, the blog.
+There are dozens of us. *Dozens*.
 <br>
 These are basically all going to be "I could go here once a week" kind of places.
 I like to eat out around once per week.
 I try to keep my costs to under $50-60, usually aiming for $20-30.
 Hard in Northern Virginia, but it's my style.
+I typically tip 25% at full service restaurants as a matter of course.
+This will usually be included in the pricing.
 <br>
 I use the following rating system:
 <br>